 Artist Sandra Masterson has worked with the Geopark on several occasions.
 You can view her latest piece ‘You, Me and Peat’ on YouTube – this short film compares town life and sustainability issues in our uplands.
 Why not visit her blog on this art/science collaboration in the Brecon area?

-Sandra’s previous works include the Geoterrace at Craig-y-nos Country Park and an exhibition, ‘Space to Place’ which drew large numbers of visitors to Brecknock Museum & Art Gallery last year.
+Sandra’s previous works include the Geoterrace at Craig-y-nos Country Park and an exhibition, ‘Space to Place’ which drew large numbers of visitors to Brecknock Museum & Art Gallery in 2012.

-Go to the National Park website for the chance to download a variety of audio-trails and podcasts at Henllys Vale and around Waterfalls Country.
+Visit the downloads page for the chance to download a variety of audio-trails and podcasts at Henllys Vale and around Waterfalls Country.

 Displays & Exhibitions

 The Waterfalls Centre at Pontneddfechan is a one-stop introduction to Fforest Fawr Geopark.
 Its two floors tell the stories of Waterfalls Country, the wider Geopark and its international context.
 Open seven days a week through the summer and at weekends between October and Easter.

 A small display features the main rock types of Fforest Fawr Geopark and an interpretation of the panoramic views from the ’Mountain Centre’ near Libanus.